izznogooood/getenv/README.md

 working dir*.
 You can also copy all the .env files in your working directory to the source directory.

-If you work on different clients this is a handy tool which let you keep your env files separate from your repositories.
+If you work on different clients this is a handy tool which let you get your env files from a separate synced location.

 ## Requires